j-berg-au/BOUNDLESS/content/Notes.md

 ### To Do
-- Class Index pages
+- Psychic
-- Something effected by the round number (on even rounds, you gain X. on odd rounds, X)
+	- Write description/playstyle
+	- Write more tricks
+		- Forced movement/knockback
+		- Psychic damage
+		- Make more vulnerable to WIT/PRESENCE saves
+	- Write narrative talents
 - Should each class grant a Narrative Ability?
 	- Probably, but when you do reduce initial Narrative Talents to 1
 	- Maybe give a free Narrative Talent?
 	- Yeah do that
-- Tweak Stress/Strain amounts (increase Stress, decrease Strain?)
+	- Maybe nah, just give 2 Narrative Talents.
+Allows choice
 - Give Savant an actual Feature
 	- Either Grimoire themed or Arcane Theorem themed
-- Build Psychic + Tricks
-	- Use HP as FP
-- Rename Maestro
-	- Riftcaller
 - Rename Difficulty Points (DP is an unfortunate acronym, "Double Penetration")
 - Make Talents that interact with Stances, and maybe including new ones.
 Additional bonus when in certain stances?
 Additional ways to enter certain stances.
 	- When you use your *Basic Attack*, you enter Offensive Stance.